-This month’s Pinterest challenge was the number of elements to work into a small space.
-I upgraded my jar to a lantern to fit in some of my larger pieces.
-Like this cute little dollar, section find from Target (last year).
+I used a large lantern to fit some of my larger pieces.
+Like this cute little dollar, section finds from Target.

 Winter Wonderland Lantern

-The best part is I already knew where I wanted to put this holiday village so I kinda prepped it with that in mind.
+Before I created this blustery scene I knew where I wanted to add the holiday village so I kinda prepped it with that in mind.

 This black and gold-trimmed lantern made an appearance during the fall season too.

 Tip: I see the Magnolia brand decor popping up at Marshalls & Homegoods for 1/2 the price so you might find this lantern.

 What I love about glass jars, vases or lanterns are the layers tucked inside.

 With every glance of the jar or lantern, we see a view or capture a feeling not seen or felt before.